How much does it cost to become a pilot?

 Do you offer payment plans or financing?

+At Holladay Aviation, full payment for each lesson required at the conclusion of each lesson.
 Financing your flight training may be possible.
 Click here for more information.

 Do I need an iPad?
 Which one?